mienaikoe/ziyu/Chapters/Chapter1.md

   "Hey... what did you mean this morning?"
 I asked Melna as she got dressed for the day.
 "You mentioned you could feel a chill."

-  "Oh nothing.
-Just an observation," A lie.
+  She responded, "Oh nothing.
+Just an observation."

+  I could hear the lie.
 Why would she lie?

   "If there's something you know-"

   "-I wouldn't be able to tell you anyway."

-  She scurried to the mirror and I followed her.

-  "So there *is* something."

-  "I did not say that-"
+  She moved to the mirror and I followed her.
+The newly-awoken sun had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
+I put my arm up to shield the light, as it missed her completely.
+She proceeded to wrap and tighten the red strands of a senator around her robe.

-  "Yes but you inferred it.
-Mel, us farmers... we are responsible for food here.
-If a seasonal drift is happening, we need to know that."
+  "The farmers... we have a responsibility, you know.
+If a current drift is happening, we need to know so we aren't caught by an early-"

-  "We know this already.
-The court will inform the people when the time is appropriate-"

-  "And when will that be?
-When we start getting hit with frosts?
-When we've all starved to death?
-When will it be?"

-  "Lif... you are beyond yourself.
-I've already told you all I can tell."
+  "Lif...
+I've already told you all I that I know.
+I will learn more when I attend today's convention."

-  I wasn't satisfied.
-She was never this secretive.
+  She was a stone wall of secrets.
+I was unsatisfied, but it was unfair of me to keep pushing on it when I knew she was bound to her duties.
+I wasn't letting her go without a promise.

+  I placed a hand on her bare shoulder, and pleaded, "Look me in the eye.
+Look at me and tell me you are not keeping secrets from this village.
+From me."

+  She looked at me through the mirror for a moment, searching for motives in a face of none.

+  "You will know soon."

+  I let out a frustrated sigh and made my way to the doorway of her room.

+  "Hey Lif..."

+  I stopped.

+  "Don't tell Kip about this."

+  I continued.

+  ********

+  Kip was reading his day's plans in the same spot we had left him.
+He looked up, and took one glance at me.

+  "Mel got you down?"

+  "How could you tell?"

+  "Ah you know."

+  I waited for him to elaborate.

+  "...Reasons."

+  Thanks Kip.

+  I mustered up a response, "Don't want to talk about it right now."

+  He wasn't convinced, but he was more calm about these things than I was.

+  "Okay... suit yourself"

+  We had a long awkward silence.
+Mel came downstairs and looked us over.
+She had a confused look for a brief moment, but moved on.

+  "I'm headed to the capital now."

   ""

-   *********

-Mel had always spent her day in the capital while Kip and I stayed home to farm our own food and maintain the house.

-   *********

-Her eyes flutter the feathers on the wings of my heart.
-Her presence teaches my spirit to fly and it learns like it's always known.